sogladev/auction/README.md

 - [x] validate form input backend
 - [x] validate form input frontend
 - [ ] Make generic datastore based on PonyStore, ItemInfo loads from datastore
+- [ ] Add BoE tag when pulling from API

 Pages/navigation
 - [x] join room with a code
+- [x] navigate to index, a room
 - [x] index page
 - [x] go to a new room
 - [x] form page and navigate to a room